chhjel/HealthCheck/README.md

     {
         new ExampleDataRepeaterStreamItemActionToggleAllow()
     };
+    public override List<IHCDataRepeaterStreamItemBatchAction> BatchActions => new List<IHCDataRepeaterStreamItemBatchAction>()
+    {
+        new ExampleDataRepeaterStreamBatchActionRenameTag()
+    };
+    // override AllowedAccessRoles or Categories for more granular access control.

     public TestOrderDataRepeaterStream()
         : base(/* IHCDataRepeaterStreamItemStorage implementation here, HCFlatFileDataRepeaterStreamItemStorage<TItem> exists for flatfile or check below for epi */)